 Layers of Fear 2 also pursues the immersion in a troubled mind of an artist, but this time it’s an actor, not a painter.
 The story follows The Actor during an extended film shoot taking place on an ocean cruise ship.
 Unfortunately, the Actor is haunted by visions of a mysterious Rat Queen, the childhood broken by an abusive father and a lot of other, more…disturbing imagery.

-Blake will needs to save his wife, missing after a helicopter crash, and he pretty much has only his camera to aid him along the way and show enemies looking for him in the darkness.
-Outlast 2 doesn’t feature any obvious monsters, but the crazy cultists replace them easily, with the added terror of not knowing what made them this way.
-Just watch the one with a pickaxe.
+Blake needs to save his wife, who went missing after a helicopter crash, and he pretty much has only his camera to aid him along the way and show enemies looking for him in the darkness.
+Outlast 2 doesn’t feature any obvious monsters, but the crazy cultists easily make up for it, with the added terror of not knowing what made them this way.
+Just watch out for the one with a pickaxe.

-As you will walk the corridors of PATHOS-II in order to launch the ARK you’ll encounter robots with conflicted identity, as well as some openly hostile to you, but you’ll also answer the questions of what constitutes identity and consciousness.
+As you’ll explore the corridors of PATHOS-II in order to launch the ARK you’ll encounter robots with conflicted identity, some of which are openly hostile to you.
+You’ll also answer the questions of what constitutes identity and consciousness.
 The underwater setting, the secrets uncovered along the way, and great pacing make Soma a thrilling and unsettling experience.

 The Dark Pictures Anthology: Man of Medan

 From the developers of 2015’s Until Dawn came Man of Medan, the first of horror stories collected in The Dark Pictures Anthology.

 In many ways, Man of Medan is similar in concept to Until Dawn and The Quarry.
 As you play through it, at certain moments you will have to make a choice between two (three, if we include no choice) options which influence the story in big ways.